 top of page

-This project follows my journeys across Indian cities inlcuding Mumbai, Ahmedabad, Pondicherry, and Banaras with a special epilogue dedicated to the cats of Mumbai.
+This project follows my journeys across Indian cities including Mumbai, Ahmedabad, Pondicherry, and Banaras.

 bottom of page